 2. Architectural Accent With Covered Front Porch Columns

-Less function and more form; this covered front porch creates some architectural interest for this contemporary home.
 The double columns play off of the lines of the boxy white trim on the window and the white header piece to draw in the eye.

 3. Clearspan Covered Porch

-This porch takes a step away from traditional materials and moves to a greenhouse-style clearspan covering to create a covered front porch that is light-filled and large.
-Contemporary metal railings define the living space and the entrance.
+This porch moves away from traditional materials and moves to a greenhouse-style clearspan covering to create a light-filled and large covered front porch.

 4. Covered Outdoor Living Room